ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/ChemExtension/eval/README.md

 per-product efficiencies sum to ≤ 100.
 Reported as a sanity pass-rate and fed to the optimizer.
 The rules are derived generically per topic (see "Adding a new topic").

+**Critic / confidence** — an optional second pass (`--critic <t>`) re-reads the source and scores each row's confidence with a supporting quote; the average confidence and the number of flagged rows are reported.
+In production import, set `$wgCEExtractionCriticThreshold` to gate: pages whose average confidence falls below it get a review notice + `[[Category:Needs review]]` instead of being trusted silently.

 **Secondary — prose similarity** — when a gold entry has a `prose` field, the AI prose (response minus the CSV block) is compared to the reference via embedding cosine similarity (`ProseSimilarityScorer` + `EmbeddingClient`, model `$wgOpenAIEmbeddingModel`).
 Disable with